Manage Your Business Successfully

 - Loss of staff

 Lawsuits can take a toll, it is distracting and can put you out of business.
-Albeit, there is a remedy, lawsuits can be avoided through the proper guidance of a small business attorney.
 Get in touch with Dana today and save your business the setback a lawsuit poses.

 How healthy is your small business?

 Today, we live in an era of economic and financial volatility where small businesses have their work cut out for them.
 It’s a daily challenge to keep your small business competitive while hitting sales and generating profits.
 In a bid to stay in business, it is vital to carry out routine checks on your business.
 These regular checks help in ascertaining the profitability of your business by:

-- Organizing a board of directors which should comprise people from other professions such as lawyer, accountant, insurance advisor and a business coach.
+- Figuring out who your professional advisors are which should comprise people from other professions such as lawyer, accountant, insurance advisor, and a business coach.

 - Conducting scheduled training for employees to help them understand their roles and responsibilities.
-This will help them stay informed on any policy changes; updates to job descriptions; and keep you in legal compliance with eeo regulations.
+This will help them stay informed on any policy changes; update to job descriptions, and keep you in legal compliance with EEO regulations.

 On completion of this routine checkup, the challenges and problems the business is facing should be identified.
 The next step is to layout strategic plans that will help put the business in order.
 An attorney should be your first point of call for this exercise.